 HUÀN bridges here to Hexagram 57 (XÙN, 'subtly penetrating').
 One ought not to be too selfinvolved.
-He ought to put aside his selfish interests and to render service for the greater good.
+He ought to put aside his selfish interests and to be of service to the greater good.
 Putting trust in God and doing good works are the 'subtle wind' that dissipates egotism.